 While the instructor will take the lead in setting developmental goals at first, the objective should be to increasingly make goal setting and goal getting a collaborative effort.
 This will often necessitate spontaneity and improvisation along the way!
 Human beings are not machines.
 As you study the literature and research online, look for S.M.A.R.T. goal setting as a source for help in this matter.
+Is one of the S.M.A.R.T. points more important than the others?
+Why?

 e.
-Entertaining/Performing Skills -

-As an instructor, you are ultimately the 'one' responsible for the guest's experience.
+Entertaining/Performing Skills - As an instructor, you are ultimately the 'one' responsible for the guest's experience.
 To make the guests experience a pleasurable one, you will have to wear many hats.
 In that sense, you will have to seamlessly multi-task most of the time while conducting lessons, always sensing which of the roles you are playing is needed most.
 In multi-person lessons, this capacity will be tested to the hilt, as each person may have different needs at any give time.

 This is indeed an area where the more competent you are, the more confident you will be and the better you will perform.

 While in training, we have the luxury of attending to each of the roles we play separately - a highly recommended practice; during lessons we need to constantly have our radar going to determine what is needed most right now with whom.
 While this multi-tasking proposition may be a daunting challenge for instructors in the early development phases, keen observation of human behavior and the study of such will quickly allow you to gain confidence in this regard.